Guadalupe Mabugnao Mainit Hot Spring National Park

-Guadalupe Mabugnao Mainit Hot Spring National Park is a protected area of the Philippines located in Barangay Guadalupe in Carcar, Cebu, some 50 kilometers from the provincial capital Cebu City.
-The park covers an area of 57.50 hectares occupying an important watershed forest reserve in the central Mantalongon mountain range.
+Guadalupe Mabugnao Mainit Hot Spring National Park is a protected area of the Philippines located in Barangay Guadalupe in Carcar, Cebu, approximately 50 kilometers from the provincial capital, Cebu City.
+The park covers an area of 57.50 hectares, occupying an important watershed forest reserve in the central Mantalongon mountain range.
 It was declared a national park in 1972 by virtue of Republic Act No. 6429.

-The park is frequented by daily visitors for its hot springs where cottages and pools have been developed.
+The park is frequented by daily visitors for its hot springs, where cottages and pools have been developed.
 Life-size statues of saints and Christ including that of Santo Niño de Cebú have also added to its tourist attractions.
 A trail up a hill leads to at least three caves, the most explored being Cave Lorett and Cave Moymoy.
 Near Cave Lorett is another spring and four rivers.
 The park also contains a dam that supplies Carcar's water.